Frank Kautsky: Professional career

 Early on in his life, Kautsky farmed around his hometown of Edgewood until he was 29 years old.
 He also played baseball on a semi-pro basis during his early professional career.
 After that point, he became the owner of a small, local, family-owned grocery store chain called Kautsky's that first began at South Madison Avenue.
 The success of his local business allowed him to promote it as a part of other local sports teams up until the 1940s.
 In 1928, despite never even touching a basketball in his youth, he created a young, amateur team after a good friend of his, former Indiana Central College (now University of Indianapolis) basketball star Pete Bailey, took him to a local pick-up game at an elementary school.
 After being impressed by the young talents on display there, he and Bailey created an amateur team under Kautsky's sponsorship called the Kautsky A.C.
 (Kautsky Athletic Club) or Kautsky's A.C.
-(Kautsky's Athletic Club) that ended up winning the state of Indiana's independent basketball title the following season.
-That team's success (which included wild promotions that sometimes related to his groceries and sometimes playing against independent barnstorming women's basketball teams) became the predecessor to what became the Indianapolis Kautskys professional basketball team (which was co-owned by Kautsky and Abe Goldsmith once it went professional) throughout the majority of its existence.
+(Kautsky's Athletic Club) or even Indianapolis Kautsky A.C.'s that ended up winning the state of Indiana's independent basketball title the following season.
+That team's success (which included wild promotions that sometimes related to his groceries and sometimes included them playing against independent barnstorming women's basketball teams) became the predecessor to what became the Indianapolis Kautskys professional basketball team (which was co-owned by Kautsky and Abe Goldsmith once it went professional) throughout the majority of its existence.
 One of the Kautskys' first players was John Wooden, who had to drive 115 miles to play home games in Indianapolis, but had an extra payment of $50 per game during the weekends in particular that paid more than his daily teaching job at Dayton High School at Dayton, Kentucky, which Wooden attributed as a vital payment during the height of the Great Depression due to him losing his life savings of $909.50 at the time.
 He also once paid $100 to Wooden directly during a game after briefly stopping it to celebrate his 100th professional free-throw made in a row; Wooden's record of 134 made is still considered the professional record for most free-throws made in a row to this day (for reference, the NBA record for consecutive free-throws made is 97 made in a row by Micheal Williams in 1993).